solarmon/WHDLoad-Game-Launcher/README.md

 # Summary

+WHDLoad Game Launcher is a startup-sequence solution for launching WHDLoad games on UAE based Amiga emulators

+It supports three modes of operation:

+* Target Slave - to target a specific slave file.
+* Select Slave - to select from multiple slave files.
+* Game Launcher - to use a Game Launcher for your games repository.

+As summary of the setup can be seen below:

 ![Summary Diagram](https://github.com/solarmon/WHDLoad-Game-Launcher/blob/master/WHDLoad-Game-Launcher.PNG)

-WHDLoad Game Launcher is a startup-sequence solution for launching WHDLoad games on UAE based Amiga emulators

-Two release version files are provided:
+Two release versions are provided:

 * .zip - this is the recommended directory version.
 Unzip this and mount as a **Directory** (DH0:) in UAE.
 * .hdf - this is the legacy HDF version.
 Mount as a **Hardfile** (DH0:) in UAE.

-Both version will need to have the appropriate kickstart ROMs put in to the **Dev/Kickstarts** directory.

 # Features